 One study showed that 71 percent of employers agree that the quality of a portfolio site influences their decision on whether to hire a candidate!
 So how do you make sure you have the best design portfolio possible?

 Choose the Right Platform to Boost Your Graphic Design Career

 Go with a website builder that caters to graphic design pros.
-Look for an online portfolio that offers customizable themes to help you make an attractive site that works with your style.
+Look for an online portfolio that offers customizable templates to help you make an attractive site that works with your style.
 Some other great features to look out for are a built-in blog and client proofing galleries.

 Start Blogging on Your Portfolio

 A blog can help improve your graphic design career in several ways.
 First of all, it helps draw more visitors to your site.
 Due to the way Google ranks search results, having a blog as part of your portfolio will make it appear higher up in search results.
 That makes it more likely potential clients will find your site and decide to hire you.

 And, if you choose the right topics for your blog posts, you can use it to show off your expertise and commitment to creating great design.
 For instance, consider writing some tutorials for particular design tasks or software.
 It’s a chance to demonstrate what you know.